keycloakify/keycloak-account-ui/scripts/README-template.md

 All credits goes to the keycloak team for the original work.
 Mainly [@jonkoops ](https://github.com/jonkoops) and [@edewit](https://github.com/edewit).

-This re-packaged distribution exists to make it possible to take ownership of some specific part of the Account UI to create your own custom version of it.
-In straight forward therms it make the Account UI ejectable, you can copy past [the source files](https://unpkg.com/browse/@keycloakify/keycloak-account-ui@{{THIS_VERSION}}/src/) that you want to modify into your codebase.

-For more details on integrating this package into your project, refer to the [Keycloakify documentation](https://keycloakify.dev).
+This re-packaged distribution serves two key purposes:

+1. **Ensuring retro-compatibility with Keycloak**:
+   It allows the Account UI to work seamlessly with older versions of Keycloak (down to version 19) and future major versions.
+This enables you to create a custom Account UI with minimal maintenance, without worrying about which Keycloak version it will be deployed on.

+2. **Enabling partial customization of the Account UI**:
+   You can take ownership of specific parts of the Account UI by simply copying and modifying [source files](https://unpkg.com/browse/@keycloakify/keycloak-account-ui@{{THIS_VERSION}}/src/) as needed.
+The rest of the UI can remain in the original module, so your codebase will only include the files you've customized.

 > **Note:** This package's GitHub repository does not contain any code as it is automatically generated at build time by [scripts/prepare.ts](/scripts/prepare.ts).
 > You can browse the sources includes int the NPM package [here](https://unpkg.com/browse/@keycloakify/keycloak-account-ui@{{THIS_VERSION}}/src/).

 ## Installation

+This package is meant to be used via Keycloakify.
+Learn how to use this module on [the Keycloakify documentation website](https://keycloakify.dev).

 > **Note:** This README file is automatically generated at build so the information above are guaranteed to be up to date.
 > You are currently viewing the README of [`@keycloakify/keycloak-account-ui@{{THIS_VERSION}}`](https://www.npmjs.com/package/@keycloakify/keycloak-account-ui/v/{{THIS_VERSION}}) that